dinsdag 10 december 2019 - 18:50 UTC

-A fairly large but patchy coronal hole is facing our planet today.
+A small but interesting southern hemisphere coronal hole is facing our planet today.

 Om ook bereikbaar te blijven bij grote poollichtkansen hebben we een zware server nodig die alle bezoekers aankan.
 Doneer en steun dit project zodat we online blijven en je geen enkele poollichtkans mist!